Chapter 4.08

 (a) Single-Family Residential.
 A single-family residential customer shall be deemed to mean a separate dwelling occupied by one family with a single connection to the city’s sewer system.
 A single-family residence may be site-built or manufactured.

 (b) Multifamily Residential.
-This classification shall include a residential building or buildings containing two or more dwelling units each with separate kitchen facilities, cottage housing and mobile or manufactured home parks connected to the city’s sewer system by one or more connecting sewers.
+This classification shall include a residential building containing two or more dwelling units each with separate kitchen facilities, or multiple residential buildings on the same lot.

 (2) Commercial/Industrial.
 Commercial/industrial customer classifications are distinguished based on type of business and/or their wastewater characteristics.
-The three classifications include domestic, medium strength wastewater, and high-strength wastewater.
-The types of commercial, institutional, and industrial in each of the three categories, and the average strength of the wastewater based on these activities, is identified below:
+The three classifications include domestic, medium-strength wastewater, and high-strength wastewater.
+The types of commercial, institutional, and industrial in each of the three categories, and the average strength of the wastewater based on these activities, are identified below:

 (i) Professional offices;